Your First Trip Hiking the Rocky Mountains

 - A Plan B: Create backup plans for all the things you can foresee going wrong.
 If you tent pole breaks, a rainstorm soaks your campfire or your sleeping bag blows into the river while it’s drying out, you’ll need to think of a solution.

-High-altitude hiking in the Rocky Mountains gives you unforgettable views of stunning landscapes and is a highly rewarding outdoor activity.
+High-altitude hiking in the Colorado Rockies gives you unforgettable views of stunning landscapes and is a highly rewarding outdoor activity.
 However, with high-altitude hiking, there are risks of several altitude-related illnesses.

 Unfortunately, there is no way to train for high altitude if you are not at a high altitude.
 The most important thing is to acclimate and hydrate once you’re there.
 Here are some additional tips.